A Calm Place For

 But because your system is still organized around what it learned earlier.

-This is why insight, on its own, doesn’t always translate into change.
-It can name the pattern.
+This is why insight, on its own, does not always translate into change.

-But it doesn’t automatically update the deeper expectations that keep the pattern in place.
+But it does not automatically update the deeper expectations and reflexes that keep the response in place.

 How the System Learns Something New

-Those expectations change in the same way they were formed.
+Those expectations change in much the same way they were learned.

-Through experiences that are different enough, consistent enough, and supported enough for your system to begin reorganizing around something new.
+Through experiences that are different enough, consistent enough, and safe enough for your system to begin organizing around something new.

-This is often where approaches that work beyond insight — like EMDR therapy — becomes important.
+This is often where approaches that work beyond insight — like EMDR therapy — become important.

-Work that doesn’t just help you understand yourself but helps your system process what it has been holding, and begin to respond differently.
+Work that does not just help you understand yourself, but helps your system work through what it has been carrying and begin to respond differently.

-If this resonates, it may bring up more than just understanding.
+Resonating with this may bring up more than just understanding.

-It can bring up the realization that you didn’t receive what you needed.
+It can bring you face to face with the realization that you didn’t receive what you needed.

 That the place where your needs were supposed to come first — where you were meant to be supported, understood, and responded to — didn’t consistently work that way.